Political quietism in Islam

+Explanation for religious differences

-Egyptian mufti Muhammad Sayyid Tantawy gave an interview in 1988 arguing among other things that the traditional Islamic duty of hisbah (forbidding wrong and commanding right) when administered by "the hand" (instead of by word or silently) in the larger society, was reserved for the authorities.
-According to the Western scholar Bernard Lewis, quietism is contrasted with "activist" Islam:There are in particular two political traditions, one of which might be called quietist, the other activist.
+According to the Western scholar Bernard Lewis, quietism is contrasted with "activist" Islam:

+There are in particular two political traditions, one of which might be called quietist, the other activist.
 The arguments in favour of both are based, as are most early Islamic arguments, on the Holy Book and on the actions and sayings of the Prophet.
 The quietist tradition obviously rests on the Prophet as sovereign, as judge and statesman.
 But before the Prophet became a head of state, he was a rebel.
 Before he traveled from Mecca to Medina, where he became sovereign, he was an opponent of the existing order.
 He led an opposition against the pagan oligarchy of Mecca and at a certain point went into exile and formed what in modern language might be called a "government in exile," with which finally he was able to return in triumph to his birthplace and establish the Islamic state in Mecca...The Prophet as rebel has provided a sort of paradigm of revolution—opposition and rejection, withdrawal and departure, exile and return.
 Time and time again movements of opposition in Islamic history tried to repeat this pattern.

+Support for Quietism

+Some analysts have argued that "Islamic political culture promotes political quietism", especially when faced with forms of absolute leadership, such as autocracy, monarchy, or caliphate.

+Some well known admonitions in Islamic history in support of Quietism from the Quran, hadith, and Islamic scholars include: